 More frequent maintenance

-According to Baby Brezza, you’ll want to clean the funnel pieces after every third use to remove any formula buildup.
-These pieces are easily removable, so this is quick, and in practice, I didn’t notice any formula buildup after this number of uses, so I decreased the frequency with which I did this.
+According to Baby Brezza, you’ll want to clean the funnel piece after every fourth use to remove any formula buildup.
+This piece is easily removable, so this is quick, and the Advanced has an indicator on the digital display to remind you when it’s time to do this.

 One place I did notice gunky formula buildup more frequently than Baby Brezza suggested was on the bottom of the formula canister where the water mixes with the formula.
 I ended up cleaning this after every 5 or so uses.
 The times I forgot and waited longer than that resulted in some very crusty buildup that required some scraping to remove.
 I used a fork for this and found it weirdly satisfying to do.